-If you've got code running on the .NET Framework, you may be interested in running your code on .NET Core 1.0.
-This article covers an overview of the porting process and a list of the tools you may find helpful when porting to .NET Core.
+If you've got code that runs on the .NET Framework, you may be interested in running your code on .NET Core, too.
+Here's an overview of the porting process and a list of the tools you may find helpful when porting your code to .NET Core.

 Identify and account for your third-party dependencies.

-This will involve understanding what your third-party dependencies are, how you depend on them, how to see if they also run on .NET Core, and steps you can take if they don't.
+This step involves understanding what your third-party dependencies are, how you depend on them, how to check if they also run on .NET Core, and steps you can take if they don't.
 It also covers how you can migrate your dependencies over to the PackageReference format that is used in .NET Core.

-Retarget all projects you wish to port to target .NET Framework 4.6.2.
+Retarget all projects you wish to port to target the .NET Framework 4.7.2 or higher.

-This ensures that you can use API alternatives for .NET Framework-specific targets in the cases where .NET Core can't support a particular API.
+This step ensures that you can use API alternatives for .NET Framework-specific targets when .NET Core doesn't support a particular API.

 Use the .NET Portability Analyzer to analyze your assemblies and develop a plan to port based on its results.

-The API Portability Analyzer tool will analyze your compiled assemblies and generate a report which shows a high-level portability summary and a breakdown of each API you're using that isn't available on .NET Core.
+The API Portability Analyzer tool analyzes your compiled assemblies and generates a report that shows a high-level portability summary and a breakdown of each API you're using that isn't available on .NET Core.
 You can use this report alongside an analysis of your codebase to develop a plan for how you'll port your code over.

 Port your tests code.

-Because porting to .NET Core is such a big change to your codebase, it's highly recommended to get your tests ported so that you can run tests as you port code over.
-MSTest, xUnit, and NUnit all support .NET Core 1.0 today.
+Because porting to .NET Core is such a significant change to your codebase, it's highly recommended to get your tests ported, so that you can run tests as you port your code over.
+MSTest, xUnit, and NUnit all support .NET Core.